potiuk/airflow/canned-responses.md

 More details about it in our policy: https://github.com/apache/airflow/security/policy#is-this-really-a-security-vulnerability-

+# Image scan results

+Jarek Potiuk
+8:56 PM (0 minutes ago)
+to loga0060, security

+As explained in our security policy https://github.com/apache/airflow/security/policy#what-should-be-and-should-not-be-reported- you should not use that email for such requests.
+Please do not use it in the future for such requests:

+> Specifically, we will ignore results of security scans that contain a list of dependencies of Airflow with dependencies
+> in Airflow Docker reference image - there is a page that describes how the Airflow reference Image is fixed at release
+> time and providing helpful instructions explaining how you can build your own image and manage dependencies of Airflow in your own image.

+If you want to deal with security issues reported by your scanners https://airflow.apache.org/docs/docker-stack/index.html#fixing-images-at-release-time describes what to do in this case.
+Generally you have three options:

+1) Build your own custom image following the examples we share there - using the latest base image and possibly bumping dependencies you want to bump.
+There are quite a few examples there when you follow the links.

+2) wait for a new version of Airflow and upgrade to it.
+Airflow images are updated to latest "non-conflicting" dependencies and use latest "base" image at release time, so what you have in the reference images at the moment we publish the image / release the version is what is "latest and greatest" available at the moment with the base platform we use (debian bookworm is the reference image we use).

+3) If the base platform we use (currently debian-bookworm) does not contain the latest versions you want and you want to use other base images, you can take a look at what system dependencies are installed in the latest Dockerfile of airflow and take inspiration from it and build your own image (or copy the dockerfile and modify it as you see fit) https://github.com/apache/airflow/blob/main/Dockerfile

+This gives you all the flexibility you need.
+You can rely on Airlow bumping to latest, non-conflicting 3rd-party dependency versions regularly - with every release, so one of the strategies you can take to keep your Airflow secure is to engage in early testing of RC candidates and upgrading to newer airlfow releases as soon as they happen.

+Also if you think that something is not false positive - we encourage you to contribute back by analysing such  scan reports and trying to come up with exploitation scenarios - and report it here for other people who might be looking at it.
+If you have an exploitation scenario you can report it privately following our security policy https://github.com/apache/airflow/security/policy - this email is there if you will find a way how to exploit third-party dependency vulnerability in airflow, and all the volunteer maintainers highly appreciate efforts of our commercial users to report such exploitable vulnerabilities (after analysing them) as a way to contribute back for the community that makes the free software available for you at no charge.

 # Immediate response for self-XSS issues triggered by Authenticated users

 Thanks for keeping Airflow secure.